-The Annual Synar Report (ASR) must be received by SAMHSA no later than December 31, 2012.
-The ASR must be submitted in the approved OMB report format.
+The ASR must be received by SAMHSA no later than December 31, 2013 and must be submitted in the format specified by these instructions.
 Use of the approved format will avoid delays in the review and approval process.
-The chief executive officer (or an authorized designee) of the applicant organization must sign page 1 of the ASR certifying that the State has complied with all reporting requirements.
+The chief executive officer (or an authorized designee) of the applicant organization must sign page one of the ASR certifying that the state has complied with all reporting requirements.

-The State must upload one copy of the ASR using the online WebBGAS (Block Grant Application System).
+The state must upload one copy of the ASR using the online WebBGAS (Block Grant Application System).
 In addition, the following items must be uploaded to WebBGAS:

-- FFY 2013 Synar Survey Results: States that use the Synar Survey Estimation System (SSES) must upload one copy of SSES Tables 1-5 (in Excel) to WebBGAS.
+- FFY 2014 Synar Survey Results: States that use the Synar Survey Estimation System (SSES) must upload one copy of SSES Tables 1-5 (in Excel) to WebBGAS.
 States that do not use SSES must upload one copy of ASR Forms 1, 4, and 5, and Forms 2 and 3, if applicable, (in Excel) to WebBGAS. - Synar Inspection Form: States must upload one blank copy of the inspection form used to record the result of each Synar inspection. - Synar Inspection Protocol: States must upload a copy of the protocol used to train inspection teams on conducting and reporting the results of the Synar inspections.

-Each State SSA Director has been emailed a login ID and password to log onto the Synar section of the WebBGAS site.
+Each state SSA Director has been emailed a login ID and password to log onto the Synar section of the WebBGAS site.

-Additionally, the State must submit one signed original of the report (including the signed Funding Agreements/Certifications), as well as one additional copy of the signed Funding Agreements/Certifications, to the Grants Management Officer at the address below:
+Additionally, the state must submit one signed original of the report (including the signed Funding Agreements/Certifications), as well as one additional copy of the signed Funding Agreements/Certifications, to the Grants Management Officer at the address below:

 Grants Management Officer

-Office of Program Services

 Division of Grants Management

+Office of Financial Resources

 Substance Abuse and Mental Health Services Administration

+Regular Mail:

-Regular Mail: Overnight Mail:
+Overnight Mail:

-1 Choke Cherry Road, Rm.7-1091 Rockville, Maryland 20857

-1 Choke Cherry Road, Rm.7-1091 Rockville, Maryland 20850
+1 Choke Cherry Road, Rm.7-1091 Rockville, Maryland 20857 1 Choke Cherry Road, Rm.7-1091 Rockville, Maryland 20850

-FFY 2013: FUNDING AGREEMENTS/CERTIFICATIONS
+FFY 2014: FUNDING AGREEMENTS/CERTIFICATIONS